simonwiles/eslint-import-resolver-parcel2/README.md

 #### A Note on Absolute Paths

-Absolute paths are resolved relative to the **project root**, which can depend on the entrypoint passed to Parcel.
+Absolute paths are resolved relative to the **project root**, which can depend on the entrypoint passed to Parcel ([see here](https://v2.parceljs.org/features/module-resolution/)).
 This plugin will use the folder where `eslint` is called from as the **project root** (which will be appropriate in most cases), but if you need to specify an alternative project root, you can do so in your eslint config:

 ```js
 settings: {